maurohmartinez/two-factor-auth-laravel/README.md

    You can also manually add the middleware `MHMartinez\TwoFactorAuth\app\Http\Middleware\TwoFactorAuthMiddleware` where you need it.

-7. [Optional] What if you only want to require users of type admins to validate with 2FA?
-    In this case, your `User` model should implement interface `MHMartinez\TwoFactorAuth\app\Interfaces\TwoFactorAuthInterface`.
-That will require you to add a new method `shouldValidateWithTwoFactorAuth` which should return a boolean indicating whether the middleware should or not be used for that user.<br>
+5. [optional] If you only want to ask certain users to validate 2FA, your `User` model should implement interface `MHMartinez\TwoFactorAuth\app\Interfaces\TwoFactorAuthInterface`.
+That will require you to add a new method `shouldValidateWithTwoFactorAuth` which should return a boolean indicating whether the middleware should skip that given user.<br>

    Sample of your `User` Model Class:
    ```php